Pryvitne: Judaism in Svyniukhy

-Life in Pre-War Swiniuchy
+Life in Pre-War Svyniukhy

-Swiniuchy was an old town with a laid-back feel.
+Svyniukhy was an old town with a laid-back feel.
 As typical of the region, homes were decaying rustic whitewashed clay huts lit by kerosene lamps.
 The village was, of course, centered on trade.
 Poles, Ukrainians, and Jews alike shared the small shtetl, living together, though with suspicions.
 Food was cheap, most of the Jews were observant, and basically all of them were below the poverty line.
-Also, there was no generation gap, as it was such a small, close-knitted community.
-Homes were worn, white clay, with thatched roofs.
+Also, there was no generation gap, as it was such a small, close-knit community.
+Homes were made, white clay, with thatched roofs.